Xilinx/Alveo-Cards/master/management-specification/doc/sc-firmware-update.rst

 .. image:: ./images/sc-update-normal-flow.png
    :align: center

-Timing Diagram: Interrupted Flow of the OOB SC FW Upgrade
+Timing Diagram: Interrupted Flow of the OoB SC FW Upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. If the SC FW upgrade is interrupted mid-way due to power cycle (i.e.,